Schecher1/Telegram_WetterOnline_Bot/README.md

 # CHANGELOG

+## 1.5.0.2
+- A NULL exception was found and fixed (wetteronline)
+- Some missing Try Catch was added. (more will be added soon)

 ## 1.5.0.1
 - A NULL exception was found and fixed (convertAPI)
 - The log folder was named logs, reason: logic